wazuh/wazuh-documentation/source/_templates/installations/introduction/basics.rst

 * Wazuh manager: this component is in charge of analyzing the data received from the agents and triggering alerts when an event matches a rule (e.g. intrusion detected, file changed, configuration not compliant with policy, possible rootkit, etc…).

 * Wazuh API: this component provides an interface to manage and monitor the configuration and deployment status of agents and managers.
-It is also used by the Wazuh web interface, which is a Kibana app.
+It is also used by the Wazuh web interface, which is a Kibana plugin.

 * Filebeat: is a lightweight shipper for forwarding the Wazuh manager alerts to Elasticsearch.